-This Drive series of video resources are designed to help young people and their families navigate their way through child and adolescent mental health services.
+This Drive series of video resources is designed to help young people and their families navigate their way through child and adolescent mental health services.

 The videos show examples of different kinds of therapies and clinicians who work in these services.
 They also include information about medications that are sometimes used to treat anxiety, depression and psychosis.
 Each video is around 5 minutes duration.